SAP-samples/teched2022-DA180/exercises/ex2/README.md

 In this exercise, we will look at the public transportation network of Adelaide, Australia, and learn how to run routing/pathfinding queries on this spatio-temporal network.
 For that, we create the networks edges and vertices from the GTFS data.
 Then we create a Graph Workspace in SAP HANA and run some "GraphScript" functions, which will answer "shortest path one-to-on" and "top k nearest neighbors" queries.

 ## Exercise 2.1 - Transform GTFS data and create a Graph Workspace<a name="subex1"></a>
-So the GTFS data describes a network in which vehicles can take you from a STOP to another at certain times.
+So the GTFS data describes a network in which vehicles can take you from a `STOP` to another at certain times.
 To query the network for paths, we will use HANA's graph engine.
-To do that, we will transform the data into a set of EDGES (transport connections) and VERTICES (stops).
+To do that, we will transform the data into a set of `EDGES` (transport connections) and `VERTICES` (stops).
-First, we will create EDGES from the STOPTIMES by creating SOURCE/TARGET pairs from subsequent stops of a trip.
+First, we will create `EDGES` from the `STOPTIMES` by creating `SOURCE`/`TARGET` pairs from subsequent stops of a trip.
 ````SQL
 CREATE COLUMN TABLE "TECHED_USER_000"."EDGES" AS (
 	SELECT "trip_id" , "SOURCE", "dep_time", "TARGET", "arr_time", 'transport' AS "transfer_type" FROM (